KK4TEE/factARy/README.md

 * Start Factorio, enable the mod, and launch a game
 * Open a web browser to "http://127.0.0.1:8042" and test if the site greats you
 * View the JSON readout located at "http://127.0.0.1:8042/json"
+* To send read signals, connect a red or green wire to a small-lamp
 * Enjoy the data output from your factory!

 Data can be streamed as often as you like (multiple times per second, even on multiple web devices or browsers!).
 It will only read from the game file a maximum of 60 times per second and then cache the results.
 Currently the performance is such that it takes multiple in-game Ticks to write out the data.
-I'm observing updates about 5 times per second with an in-game performance hit of around 20% to my FPS.
-I'm hoping to improve this with optimizations.
+With a 500 science-per-minute base I'm observing updates about 5 times per second with an in-game performance hit of around 20% to my Updates-Per-Second (UPS).
+With a smaller base I'm running at 60UPS.
+In-game performance should be able to be increased in the future.

 This is still very much a work in progress, so please feel free to suggest ideas!